boromir674/doer/README.rst

             pydoer menu </path/to/menu.json>

-        The program parses the entries defined in json formatted file defined by the user json' file and renders an interactive "Menu" in the terminal, waiting for the user to make a selection.
+        The program parses the entries defined in the json formatted files defined by the user and renders an interactive "Menu" in the terminal, waiting for the user to make a selection.
         Each selection, generates a 'do' script which is responsible for opening/spawning one or more terminal applications.
         For each terminal application, a 'launch' script is generated which is responsible for running certain commands on that terminal.